apartha77/PSD-AWS-CFN/README.md

 All my AWS CNF Templates
-I will upload all my CNF Templates which I intend to use uploading in github
+I will upload all my CNF Templates which I intend to use uploading in github this is to check how it will work in future